FirasBenAbdallah/portfolio/README.md

 - **Education**: Details of my academic background and achievements.
 - **Experience professionnelle**: Overview of my professional work experiences and roles.

+## Technologies Used

+- ReactJS
+- Vite
+- ESLint
+- Ant Design
+- And many more...

 ## Setup and Installation

 1. Clone the repository: `git clone https://github.com/your_username/portfolio.git`